JasonCodesC/order_matcher/README.md

 ## Overview

-This project explores a low-latency order matching engine where packets are sent over 'UDP' and ingested directly from the network card via 'AF_XDP'.
+This project explores a low-latency order matching engine where packets are sent over `UDP` and ingested directly from the network card via 'AF_XDP'.
 This project also focuses on profiling-driven optimization using 'perf' and timers.
 The goal was to learn how to build an 'AF_XDP' ingest path, quantify bottlenecks, and iteratively improve throughput and latency.

 ## System Design